pnnl/EELSTM/README.md

 * Forecast Display: The GUI then provides the final prediction graph which includes the forecast, input sequences, ground truth data (if available), and mean squared error (MSE).

 * Forecast History: The GUI also provides a learing history page to keep the track of the results of predictio.
 The user can select the `detail` button to download the results and `delete` button to delete the results.

+- For ease of use a demo video has been included in the repository under `GUI Demo`

+## Jupyter Notebooks

+The `.ipynb` notebooks located in the 'Working Notebook' directory walk the user through training the model and optimizing hyperparameters.

 ## Data